yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

 halt the ledger, it creates an incentive for the stakeholders to find a compromise.

-The proposal system in Gnuclear polls the stakeholders to see what they would do if the decision is passed, and calls off the proposal if it appears that a forced halt is likely.
+The Gnuclear proposal system polls the stakeholders to see what they would do if the proposal were passed, and calls off the proposal if it appears that the proposal is contentious enough to cause a halt or filibuster.
 Instead of actually halting the blockchain and punishing everyone, it imposes a slight penalty for everyone involved.

 <blockquote>
   <p>